rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="What is Akamai?" col="in" href="accordion17" >}}

-Akamai Technologies, Inc. is a publicly traded company founded in 1998 (NASDAQ: AKAM).
+Akamai Technologies, Inc. is a publicly-traded company founded in 1998 (NASDAQ: AKAM).
 Akamai has a pervasive, highly distributed cloud optimization platform with over 73,000 servers in 70 countries within nearly 1,000 networks.